Sights in Koli National Park

 (Devil's Church) is a 33-metre-long Z-shaped boulder cave to which several mystical stories are connected.
 Pirunkirkko is located along Rantatie Road, 12 km south of Koli.

 There is a path with many steps from the parking area (located by the road) to the cave.
-It is easy to turn off from the Herajärven kierros Trail to Pirunkirkko along the Ennallistajan polku Trail (Nature Restoration Trail).
+It is easy to turn off from the Herajärven kierros Trail to Pirunkirkko along the Kiehisen kierros Trail.
 Eero Järnefelt, a famous Finnish artist, once visited Pirunkirkko and wrote a poem on its wall:

 "one secret, one spirit,